A Survey on Visual Transformer: Conclusions and Discussions

 \subsection{Future Prospects}

-In order to drive the development of visual transformers, we provide several potential directions for future study.
+In order to drive the development of vision transformers, we provide several potential directions for future study.

 One direction is the effectiveness and the efficiency of transformers in computer vision.
-The goal is to develop highly effective and efficient visual transformers; specifically, transformers with high performance and low resource cost.
-The performance determines whether the model can be applied on real-world applications, while the resource cost influences the deployment on devices.
+The goal is to develop highly effective and efficient vision transformers; specifically, transformers with high performance and low resource cost.
+The performance determines whether the model can be applied on real-world applications, while the resource cost influences the deployment on devices~~\cite{chen2014diannao,liao2019davinci}.
 The effectiveness is usually correlated with the efficiency, so determining how to achieve a better balance between them is a meaningful topic for future study.

-Most of the existing visual transformer models are designed to handle only a single task.
+Most of the existing vision transformer models are designed to handle only a single task.
 Many NLP models such as GPT-3~\cite{gpt3} have demonstrated how transformer can deal with multiple tasks in one model.
 IPT~\cite{chen2020pre} in the CV field is also able to process multiple low-level vision tasks, such as super-resolution, image denoising, and deraining.
+Perceiver~\cite{jaegle21a} and Perceiver IO~\cite{jaegle2021perceiver} are the pioneering models that can work on several domains including images, audio, multimodal, point clouds.
 We believe that more tasks can be involved in only one model.
 Unifying all visual tasks and even other tasks in one transformer (i.e., a grand unified model) is an exciting topic.

 There have been various types of neural networks, such as CNN, RNN, and transformer.
 In the CV field, CNNs used to be the mainstream choice~\cite{resnet,efficientnet}, but now transformer is becoming popular.
 CNNs can capture inductive biases such as translation equivariance and locality, whereas ViT uses large-scale training to surpass inductive bias~\cite{vit}.
 From the evidence currently available~\cite{vit}, CNNs perform well on small datasets, whereas transformers perform better on large datasets.
 The question for the future is whether to use CNN or transformer.